sergejsha/knot/README.md

 In addition to that each Knot can subscribe to `Events` coming from external sources and turn them into `Changes` for further processing.

-# Main features

-- **Clean DSL**.
-Knot provides a concise and easy to read DLS for declaring state container logic.
-- **Actions as side-effects**.
-Common unanswered question of many state containers is how to handle side-effects in reducer, when the state does not reflect the change but the app, for instance, has to show a message to the user instead.
-Knot answers this by allowing to issue an `Action` from the reducer, which then can be processed outside.
-This keeps reducer a pure function and provides a structured way of handling side-effects.
-- **Sources for external events**.
-Knot can mix external events like user location updates, database triggers, network state updates etc. into the loop by design.
-All events go through the reducer first, to be processed in accordance with the current state.
-Thus, the state handling is well synchronized and is localized at a single place - in the reducer.
-- **Composition**.
-Knot offers a convenient and a structured way of splitting once big redicer into multiple smaller reducers when the code becomes complex.

 # Getting Started

 The example below declares a Knot capable of loading data, handling *Success* and *Failure* loading results and reloading data automatically when an external *"data changed"* signal gets received.
 It also logs all `State` mutations as well as all processed `Changes` and `Actions` in console.